IDCI-Consulting/ExporterBundle/README.md

 To install this bundle please follow the next steps:

-First add the dependency to your `composer.json` file:
+First add the dependency in your `composer.json` file:

     "require": {
         ...